-CDBG funded the rehabilitation of 84 owner-occupied housing units.
-Nine (9) units are occupied by households at or below 30% AMI, 16 were occupied by households with incomes from 31% to 50% AMI, and 22 were occupied by households with income from 51% to 80% AMI.
-Of these, 38 were femaleheaded households.
-It also provided funding for acquisition of 7 rental units.
+CDBG funded the rehabilitation of 101 owner-occupied housing units.
+21 units are occupied by households at or below 30% AMI, 32 were occupied by households with incomes from 31% to 50% AMI, and 48 were occupied by households with income from 51% to 80% AMI.
+Of these, 30 were femaleheaded households.

 The City funded and began construction in a prior year for a new affordable HOME-assisted rental development; a total of 57 units of which 10 are designated HOME units.
-Construction and lease-up will complete late in calendar year 2023.
-Some delays in construction and project advancement are related to COVID-19 and subsequent supply chain issues and rising construction costs.
+Construction and lease-up will did not get completed in time for the end of the program year, but is not completed.
+Three other HOME assisted projects are underway.